ScienceGist/paper_summary/README.md

-# PaperMetadata
+# PaperSummary

-PaperMetadata is a gem that gets a publication's metadata by accessing the CrossRef OpenURL API.
+PaperSummary is a gem that gets a publication's summary by accessing eLife's content.
+We'll add more sources as we go along.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'paper_metadata'
+    gem 'paper_summary'

 And then execute: